colorful cups

 What Cup Should I Give My Baby or Toddler?

-The ideal cup to start with is an open cup!
+The ideal type of cup to start with is an open cup!
 Yes, I know this sounds messy.
 But you can start with just a little bit of water to avoid a big mess.
 Learning how to drink from an open cup is a necessary life skill that baby will have to eventually learn.
 Will it take a while for them to master this skill?
 Sure it will.
 But the earlier they start, the faster they will catch on!

 For tips on this transition, check out our article Teaching How to Drink from an Open Cup.